mokjunneng/WhatTilesMr.Wolf/README.md

 #### Demo located in 'InGame' scene:
 * Sync tile color change by both collider and penalty
 * Display timer and score
 * Tile start with no color
+* Added power-up and menu scene (NetworkTest)